Skip to content

 Choose a PIN for Chrome Remote Desktop

-7. You shall now see your online device with the Online status for the newly configured chrome remote desktop computer.
+You shall now see your online device with the Online status for the newly configured remote desktop.

 This devices Chrome Remote Desktop is active

-Now that the initial setup is complete, let’s proceed with the instructions to control your PC via the second device, which in this case, is a smartphone.
-However, the below steps shall also work out in case your second device is a PC.
+Now that the initial setup is complete let’s proceed with the instructions to control your computer via the second device, which, in this case, is a smartphone.
+However, the steps below shall also work if your second device is a computer.

-Here are the steps to access and control the PC from a mobile phone:
+Here are the steps to access and control:

 1. Head to the Play Store and download the Chrome Remote Desktop app onto your Android device.